lesterbp/basic-nodejs-api/README.md

 These commands will install dependencies in `node_modules` folder and it should not be committed.
 You may also just delete the folder if you want to freshly install dependencies.

 # starting the server
-For development purpose to auto-load changed files you may use `./node_modules/node-dev/bin/node-dev lib/app` or the shorted command as specified in `package.json` scripts would be
+For development purpose to auto-load changed files you may use `./node_modules/node-dev/bin/node-dev lib/app` or the shorter command as specified in `package.json` scripts would be

 `npm run dev`